“You know Bobby Kennedy was killed there?”

 What a small world it is.
 I can’t help myself and sing the Disneyland ride theme song.

 Jake and I finally escape our new and old friends.
 Jay is trapped with Edgar, his new client, for further drinking at the restaurant bar.
 Jake took a cab to the restaurant.
-It’s a warm night for January.
+It is a warm night for January as we ride in the Wreck with the top down.
 The Santa Ana winds are blowing.
-The Wreck’s top is down.
 Before we get to Jake’s, he tells me to continue up Western into Griffith Park.
 We stop at the Observatory and sit on the car’s hood, our arms around each other, looking out at the LA basin below us.

 “I heard that the telescope no longer works due to the light pollution,” I remark.